KARTIK2723/endee/README.md

 ---

-# System Architecture
+## System Architecture

-User Query
-↓
-SentenceTransformer Embedding
-↓
-Vector Similarity Search
-↓
-Top Matching Research Papers
-↓
-Displayed via Streamlit UI
+1. User enters a research query
+2. Query is converted into an embedding using **SentenceTransformers**
+3. Vector similarity search is performed
+4. Most relevant research papers are retrieved
+5. Results are displayed in the **Streamlit UI**

 ---